vice7770/vite-movie/README.md

 X Adding missing geners to the Home page

 Optional:

-X Search, maybe debounce for request.( should have search by tv or movies, debounce for not making the request on every input change)
+Search with searchParams, maybe debounce for request.( should have search by tv or movies, debounce for not making the request on every input change)